 EFDC_Explorer (EE) makes it possible to rapidly generate Cartesian grids or import grids from a wide range of third-party tools and alternative modeling systems.
 This allows you to quickly build and modify grids for use in EEMS models.

-CVLGrid, EEMS’s curvilinear orthogonal grid generation tool, is designed to create and edit grids for EFDC+, although it also works with any other 2D modeling tool that uses curvilinear grids.
-EE has been optimized to import CVLGrid files and quickly generate an EFDC+ model.
+Grid+, EEMS’s curvilinear orthogonal grid generation tool, is designed to create and edit grids for EFDC+, although it also works with any other 2D modeling tool that uses curvilinear grids.
+EE has been optimized to import Grid+ files and quickly generate an EFDC+ model.
+Grid+ is replacing CVLGrid as our grid generator.

 Create Cartesian Grids